miguelzeph/flaks-news/README.md

 ![MinuteNews](./minutenews.png)

-Welcome to Django News!
-This project demonstrates how to use Django to build a news website efficiently.
-It automates the process of updating news content and allows you to manage everything from your local machine by simply deploying the Django site and updating the database.
+Welcome to Flask News!
+This project demonstrates how to use Flask to build a news website efficiently.
+It automates the process of updating news content and allows you to manage everything from your local machine.
+You can easily update the database and deploy changes without long deployment times, ensuring a smooth and quick process.

 ## Dependencies